Bktherula – “Lucy” review

 “LET’S GET IT” is a moody opener celebrating her newfound success whereas “INCREDIBLE” despite it’s brevity finds her flexing with so much aggression in her delivery & a shrilling Digital Nas beat.
 “SANTANNY!” serves as an ignorant anthem for her alter ego, but then “THROUGH 2 U” is a blatant Whole Lotta Red rip-off talking about being fed up with a lil bitch that belong to the streets.

-“HIDE YOUR HOE” keeps the vibrance going saying it’s on when she steps in while “WATCH ME” is a euphorically produced look at her glow up.
-“YE HO” almost has a bit of a Neptunes influence to the instrumental saying she “ain’t finished this” whereas “CROWN” speaks on her taking over the rap game & the bass is just off the wall.
+“HIDE YOUR HOE” keeps the vibrance going saying it’s on when she steps in while the euphoric “WATCH ME” that MexikoDro laced takes a look at her glow up.
+“YE HO” almost has a bit of a Neptunes influence to RXLVND’s instrumental saying she “ain’t finished this” whereas “CROWN” speaks on her taking over the rap game & the bass is just off the wall.

-Following this, “ARE WE DONE?” feels like a 2-minute Eternal Take bite while the song “SHE CHOSE ME” briefly yet vibrantly details a woman selecting “everything that give her ass a stack”.
+Following this, “ARE WE DONE?” feels like a 2-minute Eternal Atake & I can’t blame Trgc for that bite while the song “SHE CHOSE ME” briefly yet vibrantly details a woman selecting “everything that give her ass a stack”.
 The penultimate track “NAH” has a bit of a quirky sound with the help of Evilgiane talking about how “I ain’t your bitch” & the closer “IDK WHAT TO TELL YOU” has a psychedelic Mac DeMarco beat of all fucking people speaking on someone she felt she tried to make bigger.

 BK to me is one of the most interesting artists in the plugg scene right now & Love Black really does a solid job at solidifying that.
 She has a unique voice, she has a catchy delivery & I feel like she’s started to refine her production choices a lil bit.